UNAS Pro 4 vs Pro 8 vs UNAS 4: Which UniFi NAS Should You Buy?

 10G Switch Cost

-If you do not already own a 10G-capable switch, factor $300–$800 for a UniFi switch with SFP+ uplinks.
+If you do not already own a 10G-capable switch, allow roughly $270 to $900 or more for a UniFi switch with SFP+ uplinks, depending on port count, PoE requirements, and whether an aggregation switch is sufficient.
 This shifts the real cost gap between the UNAS 4 and the Pro models significantly.
 The Pro 8's 10GbE RJ45 port can connect directly to a multi-gig switch without SFP+ modules, potentially saving on infrastructure costs.

 Processor and RAM Specifications